 The clinicians at Student Health can help refer you to inclusive community providers or organizations.
 Students who have graduated can visit Student Health up to one week after graduation.

 LGBTQ+ students can be at higher risk for abuse or assault.
 Use the buddy system when going out, recognize how alcohol may be impacting you and/or others, and trust your instincts which may be telling you to leave a situation.

-Where is Student Health going in term of offering inclusive services and care?
+What is Student Health's goal in terms of offering inclusive services and care?